hyperledger-archives/sawtooth-core/docs/source/sysadmin_guide/configure_sgx.rst

 .. |Intel (R)| unicode:: Intel U+00AE .. registered copyright symbol

+For the procedure to configure a Sawtooth node with a different consensus algorithm, such as PoET, see :doc:`setting_up_sawtooth_poet-sim`.

 .. note::

    These instructions have been tested on Ubuntu 16.04 only.